Status: Fairly common regular spring and fall migrant east and central, uncommon west. Rare casual summer visitor statewide.

 - High counts: 340 near Niobrara, Knox Co 28 Apr 2012, 300 at Cunningham Lake, Omaha, Douglas Co 12 May 2006, and 300 at Harvard WPA, Clay Co 9 May 2005.

-Later records are of one in Lancaster Co 28 Oct 2006 and a basic adult in Lincoln Co 31 Oct 2004 (Brogie 2005).
+Later records are of singles in Lincoln Co 22 Oct 2022 and Lancaster Co 28 Oct 2006, and a basic adult in Lincoln Co 31 Oct 2004 (Brogie 2005).
 Adults arrive by the end of Jul and most pass through during Aug.
 By late Aug, juveniles arrive and by the end of Sep most birds are gone, as there are few Oct reports.
 Smaller numbers are observed in fall than in spring.

 - High counts: 32 near Niobrara 29 Aug 2011, 23 at Lake McConaughy 14 Sep 2007, and 22 at Wehrspann Lake, Sarpy Co, 2 Aug 2006.